benoitkoenig/tfjs-recreate-layers-model/README.md

 `tfjs-replicate-layers-model` allows you to replicate an existing LayersModel.
 It offers options to change the model's input or output shape.

 If input/output shape are updated, the weights of connected layers are reset.
-Intermediate weights are always retained.
+Intermediate weights are always preserved.

 ## Usage